Click on the image to enlarge it.

 I was charging up Mount Freycinet in Freycinet National Park, Tasmania, racing the light.
 I had to stake out a good composition before sunset.
 Once on top I had an amazing view of the Hazards and Wineglass Bay to the northwest and Schouten Island and Maria Island to the south.

 I took some test shots and finally decided on this one for sunset.
 As I finished up my reconnaissance mission I stood at the edge of a “cliff” made out of large boulder piles descending about 30m (100′) beneath me.
-As I put my lens cap back on I thanked God for giving me the strength to climb this mountain and for the beautiful weather he had provided me with.
+As I put my lens cap back on I thanked God for giving me the strength to climb this mountain and for the beautiful weather he had provided for me.

 “OH NO, Lord!!”

 I thought to myself, ‘….That thing is gone….long gone.
-What do I do now?
-This is my best, most expensive lens, and I still have another whole day of backpacking.
+What do I do now???
+This is my best, most expensive lens, and I still have another whole day of backpacking!
 How am I going to protect the delicate front lens element for the rest of my trip??
 My heart sank.
 Why this terrible misfortune in the middle of a prayer of thanking God??

 So I prayed my heart out to the only One who knew where my lens cap was, “Lord, PLEASE help me find my lens cap!
 I need it so badly.
 I bought this lens because I wanted to take photographs to glorify you, the Awesome Creator.
 PLEASE God, remember me and remember that I am doing this for your glory.
 PLEASE, God, help me find it.”